-What happens after ankle arthroscopy?
+What happens after surgery?

-Ankle arthroscopy is usually done on an outpatient basis meaning that patients go home the same day as the surgery.
-More complex reconstructions that require larger incisions and surgery that alters bone may require a short stay in the hospital to control pain more aggressively and monitor the situation carefully.
+Knee arthroscopy is usually done on an outpatient basis, meaning that patients go home the same day as the surgery.
+More complex ligament reconstructions that require larger incisions and surgery that alters bone may require a short stay in the hospital to control pain more aggressively and monitor the situation more carefully.
 You may also begin physical therapy while in the hospital.

-The portals are covered with surgical strips, the larger incisions may have been repaired with either surgical staples or sutures.
-Crutches are commonly used after ankle arthroscopy.
-They may only be needed for one to two days after a simple procedures.
+The portals are covered with surgical strips, the larger incisions may have been repaired with either surgical staples or sutures and the knee may be wrapped in an elastic bandage (Ace wrap).
+Crutches are commonly used after knee arthroscopy.
+They may only be needed for one to two days after a simple procedure.